oils-for-unix/oils/doc/ysh-tour.md

 Strings are UTF-8 encoded in memory, like strings in the [Go language](https://golang.org).
 There isn't a separate string and unicode type, as in Python.

+(In the future, JSON-like *J8 Notation* will distinguish between strings and bytes on the wire.)

 <!--
 - The syntax `%symbol` is used in eggex, and could be an interned string.